janisdd/vscode-edit-csv/README.md

 In order to auto fill month names, the month name must be the only text in the cell.

+#### Shortcut for just coyping

+Similar to excel, you can just hold the alt `alt` before finish dragging in order to just copy the cell values.
+This won't do any interpolation.

 #### Differences to Excel

 When only 1 cell is selected, interpolation increases